 Annual Programme Review

 All programmes at the University of Bristol should go through an Annual Programme Review (APR), which is one of the central elements of the University's quality assurance and enhancement framework.
-A Summary diagram (PDF, 63kB) shows how APR relates to this framework.
+The QA&E Process Pyramid (PDF, 32kB) shows how APR relates to this framework.
 Features of the APR process are:

 - Each year a school should gather feedback on its taught and research programmes from students, staff and external examiners.
 Any reflections or reports on individual units should also be taken into account, together with statistical information such as student progression rates, proportions of degrees awarded by classification, etc. All these elements should then be discussed at a school meeting and a summary report written using the relevant template (see below) - the APR.
 This report should outline the positive features of the programme(s) and any actions to be taken.

 - APR reports should be sent to the AQPO (at email@example.com), who will ensure that the FQET and Faculty Office also receive a copy.